How we helped build a brand that puts homelessness services in reach.

 In addition, the name avoided any direct reference to ‘homelessness’, as our research showed that many potential users of the app did not think of themselves as homeless.
 The use of a character-based name is non-stigmatising and also avoids alienating people that do not consider themselves homeless, but that might benefit from the app’s services.
 The visual elements of the branding were designed to echo the friendly nature of the Ask Izzy character.

-- An A-to-Z directory of over 350,000 homeless-help service information now at people’s fingertips
+• An A-to-Z directory of over 350,000 homeless-help services and information now at people’s fingertips